-From this discussion, a twofold goal emerges for the present study:

-First, by formally reassessing the proposal of an altitude-based distribution of ejective consonants in the languages of the world, we seek to shed further light on this proposal, which has remained controversial.
-At the same time, we offer several improvements in terms of the data used for the analysis and the procedures to arrive at them.
-Some of these have been pointed out as reactions to the original article paper (e.g. Hammarström 2013, who questioned the validity of using the WALS data as the basis of statistical analysis), others have been brought up in the context of discussions of other research on the relationship between language and environment (e.g Hammarström 2016 on the necessity to control for genealogical and areal dependencies in the data in the same analysis rather than separately, or Collins 2016, who emphasizes the potentially significant role of language contact in shaping segment distributions).
-Yet another methodological improvement is the move away from using point coordinates as more or less arbitrarily chosen abstract representations of a languages range is more in line with most recent more sophisticated research in a modern geolinguistics that takes into account the range of languages into analysis (e.g. Pacheco Coelho et al. 2019, Hua et al. 2019).
-Details of the analysis are described in the following section.
-By reassessing the validity of the association between ejectives and altitude through a different dataset and different analytical techniques, we also contribute to a recent plea for robustness and incremental approaches in the assessment of the adaptive potential of human language (Roberts 2018).
+From this discussion, a twofold goal emerges for the present study.
+First, by formally reassessing the proposal of an altitude-based distribution of ejective consonants in the languages of the world, we seek to shed further light on this controversial proposal.
+At the same time, we offer several improvements in terms of the data used for the analysis and the procedures to arrive at sound results.
+Some of these improvements are due to reactions regarding the original article paper (e.g. Hammarström 2013, who questioned the validity of using the WALS data as the basis of statistical analysis), and others are brought up in the context of discussions of other research on the relationship between language and environment (e.g Hammarström 2016 on the necessity to control for genealogical and areal dependencies in the data in the same analysis rather than separately, or Collins 2016, who emphasizes the potentially significant role of language contact in shaping segment distributions).
+Yet another methodological improvement is the move away from using point coordinates as more or less arbitrarily chosen abstract representations of a language’s range.
+Instead, a methodological improvement is to use the most recent research in geolinguistics, which takes into account the range of languages into analysis (e.g. Pacheco Coelho et al. 2019, Hua et al. 2019).
+(Details of the analysis are described in the following section.)
+By reassessing the validity of the association between ejectives and altitude through a different dataset and different analytical techniques, we also contribute to a recent plea for robustness and incremental approaches in the assessment of the adaptive potential of human language (see Roberts 2018).

-However, we also emphasize that our study is not meant as a mere critical revelation of Everett (2013) narrowly.
-By examining the distribution of uvular consonants in light of the same predictive parameter, altitude, in the same overarching analytical framework, the main goal of our article in fact is not that, but to tackle the underlying causes for the distribution of certain sound classes.
-Generally, research has focused in sophisticated assessments of the distributions of individual phonological features.
-While these give us a good indication of the degree to which the distribution of the linguistic features can be thought of as governed by properties of the surroundings, where there is still a long way to go is in coming up with linguistically and culturally plausible concrete pathways by which the environmental influences might actually find their way into language structure.
-At the same time, it is notable that analyses have for the most part focused on individual classes of segments or phonological properties such as sonority (Fought et al. 2004) or tone (Everett et al 2015, 2016a).
+However, we also emphasize that our study is not meant as a mere critical re-evaluation of Everett (2013) in a narrow sense.
+By examining the distribution of uvular consonants in light of the same predictive parameter, i.e. altitude, and in the same overarching analytical framework, the main goal of our study is in fact is to identify the underlying causes for the distribution of certain sound classes.
+Generally, research in this area has focused on sophisticated assessments of the distributions of individual phonological features.
+While these studies give us a good indication of the degree to which the distribution of the linguistic features can be thought of as governed by properties of their surroundings, where there is still a long way to go is in coming up with linguistically and culturally plausible concrete pathways by which the environmental influences might actually find their way into language structure.
+At the same time, it is notable that analyses have, for the most part, focused on individual classes of segments or phonological properties such as sonority (Fought et al. 2004) and tone (Everett et al 2015, 2016a).
 As the preceding discussion of Everett’s (2013a) claim for an altitude-dependent distribution of ejectives shows, this runs the danger of not seeing broader patterns that might affect the distribution of several heterogeneous sound classes or phonological features – as is the case for ejectives and uvulars, for instance.
 However, the joint consideration of these might induce, indeed require, different and broader explanatory accounts, namely ones that are appropriate for explaining the distribution of all involved types of sounds.
 Thus, at the same time as reassessing the relationship between ejectives and consonants, we seek to discriminate between the original direct environmental explanation for the distribution of ejectives and an alternative one that is more general in nature, less direct, and based on sociolinguistic effects of geography on linguistic structure.

 3. Data and coding